Zunaeed-Imran/React.js_Full_Course_in_Bangla/readme.md

 - `mapping_data.json` we take json for storing data, we learn how to write json file.
 - `mapping_data.jsx` in this file we Display the josn file data by array style.
 - `mapping.jsx` in this file we display the json file data using map method.
+- `mapping_card.jsx` this file is for practicing mapping json file data main practice file is `mapping.jsx`
+-

 ## What was my fault and what i learn in this project.